thosgood/this-weeks-finds/markdown/201-250/week207.md

 path integral approach to quantum gravity.
 The problem is not the jargon so much as the lack of detail, which requires some imagination to fill in.
 When I first heard the talk, this lack of detail had me completely stumped.
-But now it makes a little more sense\....
+But now it makes a little more sense....

-He\'s studying the process of creating a black hole and letting it evaporate away.
-He\'s imagining studying this in the usual style of particle physics, as a \"scattering experiment\", where we throw in a bunch of particles and see what comes out.
+He's studying the process of creating a black hole and letting it evaporate away.
+He's imagining studying this in the usual style of particle physics, as a "scattering experiment", where we throw in a bunch of particles and see what comes out.
 Here we throw in a bunch of particles, let them form a black hole, let the black hole evaporate away, and examine the particles (typically photons for the most part) that shoot out.

-The rules of the game in a \"scattering experiment\" are that we can only talk about what\'s going on \"at infinity\", meaning very far from where the black hole forms - or more precisely, where it may or may not form!
+The rules of the game in a "scattering experiment" are that we can only talk about what's going on "at infinity", meaning very far from where the black hole forms - or more precisely, where it may or may not form!

-The advantage of this is that physics at infinity can be described without the full machinery of quantum gravity: we don\'t have to worry about quantum fluctuations of the geometry of spacetime messing up our ability to say where things are.
-The disadvantage is that we can\'t actually say for sure whether or not a black hole formed.
-At least this *seems* like a \"disadvantage\" at first - but a better term for it might be a \"subtlety\", since it\'s crucial for resolving the puzzle:
+The advantage of this is that physics at infinity can be described without the full machinery of quantum gravity: we don't have to worry about quantum fluctuations of the geometry of spacetime messing up our ability to say where things are.
+The disadvantage is that we can't actually say for sure whether or not a black hole formed.
+At least this *seems* like a "disadvantage" at first - but a better term for it might be a "subtlety", since it's crucial for resolving the puzzle:

 > Black hole formation and evaporation can be thought of as a scattering
 > process.
 One sends in particles and radiation from infinity, and
 > measures what comes back out to infinity.
 All measurements are made at
 > infinity, where fields are weak, and one never probes the strong field
 > region in the middle.
-So one can\'t be sure a black hole forms, no
+So one can't be sure a black hole forms, no
 > matter how certain it might be in classical theory.
 I shall show that
 > this possibility allows information to be preserved and to be returned
 > to infinity.

-Now, the way Hawking likes to calculate things in this sort of problem is using a \"Euclidean path integral\".
-This is a rather controversial approach - hence his grin when he said it\'s the \"only sane way\" to do these calculations - but let\'s not worry about that.
-Suffice it to say that we replace the time variable \"t\" in all our calculations by
-\"it\", do a bunch of calculations, and then replace \"it\" by \"t\" again at the end.
-This trick is called \"Wick rotation\".
+Now, the way Hawking likes to calculate things in this sort of problem is using a "Euclidean path integral".
+This is a rather controversial approach - hence his grin when he said it's the "only sane way" to do these calculations - but let's not worry about that.
+Suffice it to say that we replace the time variable "t" in all our calculations by "it", do a bunch of calculations, and then replace "it" by "t" again at the end.
+This trick is called "Wick rotation".
 In the middle of this process, we hope all our formulas involving the geometry of 4d *spacetime* have magically become formulas involving the geometry of 4d *space*.
-The answers to physical questions are then expressed as integrals over all geometries of 4d space that satisfy some conditions depending on the problem we\'re studying.
+The answers to physical questions are then expressed as integrals over all geometries of 4d space that satisfy some conditions depending on the problem we're studying.
 This integral over geometries also includes a sum over topologies.

-That\'s what Hawking means by this:
+That's what Hawking means by this:

 > I adopt the Euclidean approach, the only sane way to do quantum
 > gravity non-perturbatively.
 In this, the time evolution of an initial